 There are projects or manufacturing processes that still require shop drawings for customer reviews and changes, and 2D AutoCAD drafting still plays an integral role in such projects.
-In particular, drawings that require detailed dimensions for execution use 2D rather than 3D.
+In particular, drawings that need exact dimensions for execution use 2D rather than 3D.

-Printing and processing 2D drawings are far easier than printing a 3D drawing, for which software support and a plotter may be required.
-A 2D drawing could be converted to a PDF and printed readily in an A4 format using any available printer.
+Printing and processing 2D drawings are far easier than printing 3D drawings, for which software support and a plotter may be required.
+A 2D drawing could be PDF to AutoCAD Conversion and printed readily in an A4 format using any available printer.

 Multiple stakeholders like local municipal/development authorities require 2D drawings and construction detailing for permits.
 Contractors who deal with Civil, Mechanical or HVAC and Electrical work often prefer 2D drawings for execution layouts as that is the format they are familiar with.
 Thus, although preferable to real estate marketers, 3D needs the whole construction and real estate ecosystem to migrate the technology, which might not be easy in developing countries in particular.

 To sum up, 2D drawings are functional and detail oriented while 3D Rendering services offer aesthetic and visual appeal.
 There are, though, some distinct advantages that 3D image rendering offer that 2D drawings cannot.
 2D would come in useful during the construction phase, but 3D views can help to market the project even before the construction commences.
 Property marketing or Real Estate marketing offices would be more likely to prefer 3D views to attract prospective buyers, as they can highlight the unique value of the property they are trying to sell.